markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Now check to see if the project was successful cropping the image and saving it to S3.
 Go to your bucket.
 Be sure to click the S3 refresh symbol (to the right of the name of the current region).
 Otherwise, you will not be seeing the latest state of the S3 bucket.

 Navigate to the `birds` folder.
-You will see a new folder created for today's date (`mm_dd` format).
-Within that folder, there will be subfolders for each minute in which there was a bird pushed (`hh_mm`, where the hours are in military time and `mm` represents minutes).
+You will see a new folder created for today's date (`mm_dd` format such as `11_26` for November 26th).
+Within that folder, there will be subfolders for each minute in which there was a bird pushed (`hh_mm`, where the hours are in military time and `mm` represents minutes, for example `18_05` for 6:05pm).
 Preview the jpg file to see the cropped image that was saved from the DeepLens to S3.

 ### Now find out what species was identified